Marsh mongoose: Characteristics

 Females measure 48.72 cm in head-to-body length, and males 51.38 cm, with a 32.18–34.11 cm long tail.
 In weight, adults range from 2.56 to 2.95 kg.
 Both sexes have anal glands in a pouch that produce a musky smelling secretion.

 Female marsh mongooses have 36 chromosomes, and males 35, as one Y chromosome is translocated to an autosome.

 Distribution and habitat

-The marsh mongoose occurs in sub-Saharan Africa from Senegal to Ethiopia, and south to Southern Africa, except Namibia.
+The marsh mongoose occurs across much of sub-Saharan Africa from Senegal and The Gambia to Ethiopia, and throughout much of Central, Eastern and parts of Southern Africa.

-It inhabits freshwater wetlands such as marshes and swamps along slow-moving rivers and streams, but also estuaries in coastal areas.
+It inhabits freshwater wetlands, marshes and swamps along slow-moving rivers and streams, in forested, jungle and savanna regions.
+It is occurs in river deltas, estuarine and brackish-water habitats in coastal areas.

-It was probably introduced to Pemba Island in the Zanzibar Archipelago.
+It was likely introduced by humans to Pemba Island in the Zanzibar Archipelago.

 In Guinea's National Park of Upper Niger, it was recorded during surveys conducted in 1996 to 1997.

-In Gabon's Moukalaba-Doudou National Park, it was recorded only in forested habitats during a two-months survey in 2012.
+In Gabon's Moukalaba-Doudou National Park, it was recorded only in forested habitats during a two-month survey in 2012.

-In the Ethiopian Highlands, it was recorded at an altitude of 3950 m in Bale Mountains National Park.
+In the Ethiopian Highlands, it was recorded at an elevation of 3950 m in Bale Mountains National Park.